Freshblood1121/newsApp/README.md

 This project is a website that focuses on the latest news and events from the city of Yaroslavl.
 The aim of the project is up-to-date information about citizens and visitors of cities.

+## Functionality

+- Users can view various news categories such as politics, culture, sports and more.
+- News is displayed in a convenient format with headlines, brief announcements and images.
+- Administrators can add, edit and delete news, manage categories and moderate comments.

 ------------------

 ### Description